MathiasSchindler/monacc/kernel/plan.md

 **Goal**: Mount initramfs, support file operations.

+**Status**: Implemented as an initramfs-backed read-only filesystem.

+Notes:

+- The initramfs is a Multiboot2 module containing a CPIO `newc` archive.
+- Directories are synthesized from CPIO path prefixes and iterated via `getdents64` (Linux `dirent64`).

 **New components**:
 - Parse CPIO newc format (same as Linux initramfs)
 - In-memory directory tree (inode-like structures)